Agent-One-Lab/chat-bricks/docs/chat_bricks/index.md

 ## System Architecture

 ```
-Messages + Tools → Template Processing → Vision Processing → LLM-Ready Inputs
+Messages + Tools + Skills → Template Processing → Vision Processing → LLM-Ready Inputs
 ```

-The system follows a **three-step rendering process**:
+The system follows a **four-step rendering process**:

-1. **Tool Insertion**: Decide where and how to inject tool definitions.
+1. **Tool Insertion**: Decide where and how to inject the tool catalogue.
+2. **Skill Formatting**: Build the skill catalogue block for the `{skills}` slot.
-2. **Turn Encoding**: Convert each conversation turn to its textual representation.
+3. **Turn Encoding**: Convert each conversation turn to its textual representation.
-3. **Generation Prompt**: Optionally append generation prefixes.
+4. **Generation Prompt**: Optionally append generation prefixes.

 ## Contributing